Welcome to Beautifully Nutty!

 My husband brought home a book for me to read called “Breaking the Vicious Cycle,” which explains the Specific Carbohydrate Diet and all of the science behind the theory.
 At that point I dove into the SCD which you can read about here.
 My symptoms did improve and since then I have adapted the diet to better fit my life and my personal disease state (each person is different after all).

-Currently, I am following a (mostly) gluten-free diet that is partly SCD, partly Paleo, and partly Melanie.
-Doesn’t sound very cut and dry right?
-That’s because it isn’t.
-This is why I will never tell someone here eat this, don’t eat that, because what one person can handle, the next person may not.
-I am adapting my diet to work for me just as I would do for any one of you.
+Currently, I follow a mostly gluten-free diet because that’s what helps my body function at it’s best.
+I have adapted my diet to work for me just as I would do for any one of you.
 I monitor how my body responds to different foods and stressors, and make adjustments as needed.
-Watching what I eat is helping me to regulate my symptoms, and I am learning so much about myself and my body in the process.
+Watching what I eat helps me to regulate my symptoms, and I have learned so much about myself and my body in the process.